ccli3896/RLWorms/README.md

 For the hardware setup in the manuscript (Figure 1), we used an Edmund Optics 5012 LE Monochrome USB 3.0 camera or a ThorLabs DCC1545M with [pypyueye](https://github.com/galaunay/pypyueye.git).
 Lights for optogenetic illumination were Kessil PR160L LEDs at wavelengths of 467 nm for blue and 525 nm for green.
 LEDs were controlled by National Instruments DAQmx devices with the [nidaqmx library](https://nidaqmx-python.readthedocs.io/en/latest/).

-Due to hardware compatibility issues, data collection and evaluation on live animals must be completed on a Windows machine (all live animal data collected using Windows 10 and 11 OS).
+Due to hardware compatibility issues, data collection and evaluation on live animals must be completed on a Windows machine (all live animal data collected using Windows 10 and 11).

 # Contents
 1. Agents: Trained agents used in evaluations, separated by genetic line.